earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Lewis, Martin and Kären Wigen. *The Myth of Continents: A Critique of Metageography*.
 Berkeley: University of California Press, 1997.

+* Maraldo, John C. “Between Individual and Communal, Subject and Object, Self and Other: Mediating Watsuji Tetsurō’s Hermeneutics.”
+In *Japanese Hermeneutics: Current Debates on Aesthetics and Interpretations*, edited by Michael Marra, 76--86.
+Honolulu: University of Hawaiʻi Press, 2002.

 * Marion, Mathieu.
 “Wittgenstein on Heidegger and Cosmic Emotions.”
 In _Philosophical Papers Dedicated to Kevin Mulligan_, edited by Anne Reboul.
 Accessed Spring 2012. `http://www.philosophie.ch/kevin/festschrift/Marion-paper.pdf`.

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.